 Throughout the inspection, the behaviour and attitude of all pupils was exceptional and very much reflected day to day life at the academy.
 ‘Pupils’ value learning, they listen carefully to their teachers and to one another.Leaders and teachers help pupils to behave well.’

-The academy also took time to remember their late chair of governors who sadly passed away last year.
+The academy also took time to remember their late chair of governors who sadly passed away in 2018.
 ‘We would also like to take this opportunity to remember how proud our late Chair of Governors, Bill Clift MBE, would have been and the contribution he made over many years to the success of the academy.’

-The full report is available below and will be available on the OFSTED website from the 5th November 2019.
+The full report is available below and on the OFSTED website.